mcandemir/general-regression-neural-networks/README.md

 <h1>GRNN</h1>

-A simple program that predicts continuous values output by using a technique call General Regression Neural Networks
+A simple program that predicts continuous values output by using an old architecture called General Regression Neural Networks
 <br>